Kimberly Davis, PhD, Postdoctoral Scientist, 2016-

 Camie Westfall, research assistant, 2016

-Camie worked in the lab full time during the spring semester of 2016, and was integral in getting the new lab up and running.
+Camie worked in the lab full time during the spring semester of 2016, and was integral in getting the new lab up and running at UM.
 She helped develop fire-history records form Alaskan lake-sediment records, as part of the PalEON project.
 Camie earned her BS in Environmental Biology from Pacific University, in Forest Grove, OR, in December 2015.

 Kerry Kemp, PhD, 2010-2015